hongsea/hotspot-installation/README.md

-3. Add user to database
+3. Configure PostgreSQL database for FreeRadius

     Open adminer to login postgreSQL: